 Sex injuries

-So you’ve been at it like the animals on the Discovery Channel for 48-hours nonstop?
-We’re not surprised you’re in pain, love.
+So you’ve been at each other nonstop for the past few days?
+Honestly, we’re not surprised you’re in pain, love.
 Sex injuries range from carpet burns and muscle strains to banging heads on headboards.
-Hurt?
-Help is at hand.
+Don’t worry though, the doctor is at hand (a non-legally qualified one, that is).

 Concussion

 If your partner hits their head on the bedside table they may suffer temporary unconsciousness or a nasty headache.
-While you might be gasping for a rest and recharge you should get in contact with a doctor if they lose consciousness for more than a couple of minutes, vomit or have more difficulty than usual conversing with you when they come to.
+While you might think that it’s okay to take a minute and then get back to it, that’s not always the case.
+You should get in contact with a doctor immediately if they lose consciousness for more than a couple of minutes, vomit or have more difficulty than usual conversing with you when they come to.
+Wouldn’t want them to suddenly faint while you’re just about to climax – now would you?

 Sex friction burns